Peyton Manning: 2012 season

 Manning made his regular season debut as a Denver Bronco in the prime time game on the first Sunday of the 2012 season, against the Pittsburgh Steelers.
 In the game, Manning completed 19-of-26 passes for 253 yards, two touchdowns, and no interceptions.
 He posted a 129.2 QB rating in the 31–19 win, and made history in the third quarter when he connected to wide receiver Demaryius Thomas on a 71-yard touchdown pass.
 The touchdown was Manning's first in the NFL with a team other than the Colts, and marked the 400th of his career, making him the third quarterback, after Dan Marino and Brett Favre, to accomplish the feat and the fastest of the three to reach that mark.
-In a Week 6 game against the San Diego Chargers, he was 24 of 30 for 309 yards, three passing touchdowns, and one interception in the 35–24 victory.
+In a week 6 game against the San Diego Chargers, he was 24 of 30 for 309 yards, three passing touchdowns, and one interception in the 35–24 victory.
 In the game, the Broncos trailed 24–0 at halftime and Manning led the Broncos to 35 unanswered points.
 His performance against the Chargers gave him AFC Offensive Player of the Week honors, his first since coming to Denver.
 Despite preseason concerns about his recovery, by late October, ESPN stated that Manning "has silenced the critics" about his arm strength.
 Manning was named to the 2013 Pro Bowl, his 12th.
-In Week 17, a 38–3 victory over the Kansas City Chiefs, he was 23 of 29 for 304 yards and three touchdowns to close out the regular season.
+In week 17, a 38–3 victory over the Kansas City Chiefs, he was 23 of 29 for 304 yards and three touchdowns to close out the regular season.
 He earned AFC Offensive Player of the Week honors for his performance against the Chiefs.
 He finished the season with 4,659 yards, 37 touchdowns, and 11 interceptions.
-Manning set single-season franchise records for pass attempts, pass completions, passing yards, and touchdowns in the 2012 season.
+Manning set single-season franchise records for pass attempts, pass completions, passing yards, and touchdowns in the 2012 season, each of these milestones he would surpass again in 2013.

 The Broncos made the playoffs and earned a first-round bye, but lost 38–35 in double overtime in the Divisional Round to the Baltimore Ravens, who went on to win Super Bowl XLVII that season.
 Manning finished the game 28 of 43 for 290 passing yards, three touchdowns, and two interceptions.

 On February 2, 2013, Manning was awarded the AP National Football League Comeback Player of the Year Award, named a first-team All-Pro selection, and finished second in MVP voting.
 On the NFL Top 100 Players of 2013, he was ranked as the second best player in the NFL by his peers.